mattravenhall/TimeSync/README.md

 [**View Now**](https://mattravenhall.github.io/TimeSync/)

 ## Features ✨
-- 📍 Add/remove/hide locations
+- 📍 Add/remove/hide your locations
+- ⛅ View local weather
-- 🎨 Customise marker visuals
+- 🎨 Customise your markers
-- 💾 Import/export locations
+- 💾 Import/export your pins
 - 🌗 Dark/Light mode
 - ☀️ Show/hide daylight

 ## Dev Note 🧑‍💻
 This was initially vibe-coded in a couple hours because I couldn't find a minimalist customisable time zone map.
 Since then I've been gradually adding new features the old-fashioned way.
+Read the [associated blog for more info](https://mattravenhall.github.io/2025/07/24/TimeSync-custom-clocks.html).